ModellingWebLab/deployment/README.md

 and fill in the prompts.
 (Note that the `vagrant` user has password `vagrant` by default.)

+You should then be able to connect to the Web Lab at http://localhost:8088/ and log in with your superuser credentials.
+To test an experiment run, add a model and protocol sourced from https://chaste.cs.ox.ac.uk/WebLab and launch from the Experiments page.

 ### Manual virtual machine setup

 To get started, create a virtual machine with a default install of Ubuntu 16.04.